LeandroSCoutinho/curso-javascript-projeto-dropbox-clone/README.md

 # Dropbox clone

-Projeto baseado no dropbox, sumilando as principais funcionalidades.
+Projeto baseado no dropbox, simulando as principais funcionalidades.